-Students from families with income of $75,000 annually will have their full need met with grants, scholarships, and federal work study.
-No loans are included.
+Beginning in fall 2024, all students receiving financial aid awards will have their full need met with grants, scholarships, and federal work-study.
+No need-based loans are included.

-While this policy has made it possible for many students to graduate WashU with little to no debt, some families may wish to take advantage of loans to help finance the cost of college, including the parent or student contribution.
+While this policy makes it possible for many students to graduate WashU with little to no debt, some families may wish to take advantage of loans to help finance the cost of college, including the parent or student contribution.

 If you are interested in a federal student or parent loan, please contact our office to review your loan options and availability.

 There are two main types of federal student loans

 Federal Direct Subsidized Loans are available for students who have demonstrated financial need.
 This loan is more favorable than unsubsidized student loans, because the U.S. Department of Education pays the interest while the student is in school (or while the loan is in deferment) and for a six month grace period after graduation.
 The fixed interest rate and origination fee are set by the federal government each year.